syncmylife/home-k8s-cluster/cluster.md

   ]
 }
 ```
-* from the graphical interface under rabbitmq.example.cloud choose a json with the content above and click on upload button to merge the new definitions
+* from the graphical interface under rabbitmq.<example.cloud> choose a json with the content above and click on upload button to merge the new definitions
 ```console
 cuser@amber:~$ kubectl get pods --show-labels -n mqtt cuser@amber:~$ kubectl get pod --selector="app.kubernetes.io/name=rabbitmq" -n mqtt